 Where is your program located?

-Our program operates in Spring Lake Regional Park with occasional trips to other locations such as city parks, Doran Beach and the Children’s Museum of Sonoma County with the support of additional adult supervision.
+Our program operates in Spring Lake Regional Park with occasional trips to other locations such as city parks and Doran Beach, with the support of additional adult supervision.

 What are your hours?